elenajusto/space_robotics_a3/README.md

 This path taken from this initial pass is seen below:
 ![capture_path_1.png](images/capture_path_1.png)

 In total `268` images were collected in this first pass.
+Currently we have only gathered images from the RGB camera and *not* the depth camera.

 ### Perception 2: Detect artifacts with computer vision
 - **Goal**: *Create a computer vision model to detect the above artefacts.*